-As Canada is a diverse and major exporter of goods to the Asia Pacific that is largely dependent on a multifaceted supply chain, anchorages provide vessels with a safe location to wait for an available berth and/or cargo to arrive.
-It is critical that the National Anchorage Review under the Oceans Protection Plan establishes a process to review existing anchorages, develop new anchorages, and provide appropriate oversight that falls outside the jurisdiction of port authorities.
+As Canada is a diverse and major exporter of goods to the Asia Pacific that is largely dependent on a multifaceted supply chain, anchorages provide vessels with a safe location to wait for an available berth to discharge and/or load cargo.
+Anchorages are essential to supporting Canada’s diverse trade objectives and managing supply chain fluidity.

 International shipping is committed to reducing GHG emissions by at least 50 percent of what levels were in 2008, by 2050.
 Collaboration of ports to expedite the adoption of short and mid-term candidate measures through incentives is encouraged.
 Measures include an energy efficiency framework, fleet optimization, and alternate fuels.

 The International Marine Organization (IMO) has developed a global strategy to cut greenhouse gas emissions produced by the shipping industry by at least 50 percent of what levels were in 2008 by 2050, while simultaneously pursuing efforts towards phasing them out entirely.
 The path to such reduction levels remains unclear and will require a technology revolution.
 This has been layered onto the 2020 deadline, when ships must meet strict MARPOL Convention Annex VI requirements for low-sulphur fuel oil or fit scrubbers.